Basic First Model

 2. In the Object tree, right-click on Flow Paths and click Hide.

-3. Your model displays arrows showing the pressure difference and flow as shown in Figure 11.
+3. Your model displays arrows showing the pressure difference and flow as shown in Figure 14.

 Results display of pressure difference and flow.

-Figure 11.
+Figure 14.
 Results display of pressure difference and flow.

 Tabular Display of Results

-We can also filter and display the flow path data using a tabular display built into Ventus.
+We can also filter and display the Flow Path data using a tabular display built into Ventus.

-To show a table of flow path data for the North Stair:
+To show a table of Flow Path data for the North Stair

 1. On the right of the screen, click Path Data.
 The Results panel displays all results for the simulation.